MAIF/otoroshi/manual/src/main/paradox/topics/mtls.md

 ### Going further

-* Add auth module with a keycloak + yubikey.
-* check actual identity in validator
-* add device cert in each device cert store.
+You can try to add an auth. module with a keycloak instance and yubikey as strong second factor authentication instead of the basic one we used previously.